 “There’s a legacy and a responsibility to those who have gone before us,” says Dan Abbott of Sequim’s farming heritage.
 “We want to maintain that attraction to visitors coming to Sequim Valley.”
 Abbott and his wife, Janet, own the Washington Lavender Farm and George Washington Inn.

 Today, agritourism continues to prosper in Sequim with lavender becoming increasingly important to the economy.
 Many of the farms are open to the public for touring, “u-picking,” and shopping wares that range from sachets and lotions to dried wreaths.
 Events take place throughout the summer, including the highly anticipated Sequim Lavender Weekend, which kicks off the harvest season.

-Though the weekend is packed with a street fair that includes music and craft booths, as well as special events held on individual farms, a visit to Sequim any time proves compelling.
+Though the weekend, packs in a street fair including music and craft booths, as well as special events held on individual farms, a visit to Sequim any time proves compelling.
 The town remains a nostalgic snapshot of small-town American life, but one that is forward-thinking—all because of a group of farmers who banded together to save a rural heritage, while building a new legacy in lavender for generations to come.

 By Sallie Lewis